philcluff/aten-hdmi-smart-bridge/README.md

 * The application deliberately crashes if the MQTT broker goes down - my deployment relies on `systemd` to restart it appropriately

 ## TODO:
-* Publish the `systemd` unit I use with this application
 * Make configuration command line arguments